sedol1339/files/papers.md

 Fathullah, Y., Wu, C., Lakomkin, E., Jia, J., Shangguan, Y., Li, K., ...Seltzer, M. (2023).
 Prompting Large Language Models with Speech Recognition Abilities. arXiv, 2307.11795.
 Retrieved from https://arxiv.org/abs/2307.11795v1

+Gandhi, S., von Platen, P., & Rush, A. M. (2023).
+Distil-Whisper: Robust Knowledge Distillation via Large-Scale Pseudo Labelling. arXiv, 2311.00430.
+Retrieved from https://arxiv.org/abs/2311.00430v1

+    - We leverage pseudo-labelling to distill the Whisper model into a smaller variant, called Distil-Whisper.
+The encoder is entirely copied from the teacher to the student and frozen during training.
+The student’s decoder consists of only two decoder layers, which are initialised from the first and last decoder layer of the teacher, so the distilled model is 5.8 times faster with 51% fewer parameters.
+The model is trained on a weighted sum of 1) KL divergence with teacher output distribution, and 2) next token prediction of pseudo labels.
+    - We found there to be little difference in the downstream performance of the distilled model after pseudo-labelling using either greedy or beam-search, and so we opted to pseudo-label the training data with greedy decoding for its faster inference speed.
+    - By sharing the same encoder weights as Whisper, Distil-Whisper is designed to be paired with Whisper for speculative decoding, yielding a 2 times speed-up while ensuring the same outputs as the original model.
+    - Distil-Whisper maintains the robustness of the Whisper model, performing to within 1% WER on OOD test data in a zero-shot transfer setting.
+    - On long-form evaluation, the distilled model outperforms Whisper by 0.1% WER.
+We show that this performance gain is due to a lower propensity to hallucinate than the original Whisper model.
+Hallucinations are characterised by either the repetitive generation of identical sequences, or predicting passages of text not spoken in the audio input and are most prevalent in long-form audio transcription, particularly when the audio contains large amounts of silence between spoken utterances.
+To quantify the amount of repetition and hallucination in the predicted transcriptions, we measure the number of repeated 5-gram word duplicates (5-Dup.) and the insertion error rate (IER) over the four OOD long-form datasets.
+    - IMO, the question: does KL loss already includes Pseudo Labeling loss, if the latter is obtained with greedy decoding?

 Jain, R., Barcovschi, A., Yiwere, M., Corcoran, P., & Cucu, H. (2023).
 Adaptation of Whisper models to child speech recognition. arXiv, 2307.13008.
 Retrieved from https://arxiv.org/abs/2307.13008v1

+Liu, O., Tang, H., & Goldwater, S. (2023).
+Self-supervised Predictive Coding Models Encode Speaker and Phonetic Information in Orthogonal Subspaces. arXiv, 2305.12464.
+Retrieved from https://arxiv.org/abs/2305.12464v3

 Maison, L., & Estève, Y. (2023).
 Some voices are too common: Building fair speech recognition systems using the Common Voice dataset. arXiv, 2306.03773.
 Retrieved from https://arxiv.org/abs/2306.03773v1

     - We use the French Common Voice dataset to quantify the biases of a pre-trained wav2vec 2.0 model toward several demographic groups.
     - We fine-tune the pre-trained model on a variety of fixed-size, carefully crafted datasets.
 Results highlights the importance of prioritizing speaker diversity over dataset size and demographic diversity when collecting audio data.

+Peng, Y., Tian, J., Yan, B., Berrebbi, D., Chang, X., Li, X., ...Watanabe, S. (2023).
+Reproducing Whisper-Style Training Using an Open-Source Toolkit and Publicly Available Data. arXiv, 2309.13876.
+Retrieved from https://arxiv.org/abs/2309.13876v3

+    - We present an Open Whisper-style Speech Model (OWSM), which reproduces Whisperstyle training using an open-source toolkit and publicly available data.
+We will provide reproducible recipes encompassing the entire pipeline, including data preparation, training, inference, and scoring.
+Furthermore, we will release pre-trained models and training logs.
+    - Our multitask data format mostly follows OpenAI Whisper (fig. 1).
+Our model is designed to support any-to-any speech-to-text translation, whereas Whisper can only perform any-to-English translation.
+    - OWSM additionally employs a joint CTC loss for ASR targets.
+In our preliminary experiments, we observed suboptimal convergence of the attention-based encoder-decoder, and incorporating a joint ASR CTC loss to the encoder output can stabilize training and expedite convergence.
+    - We combine training sets from various publicly available ASR and ST corpora.
+Our largest dataset comprises 180k hours of labeled audio data (approximately one quarter of the Whisper's total data).
+We have developed new data preparation scripts tailored specifically for Whisper-style training (long-form audio data).
+    - Our training data is gathered from many public corpora with inconsistent case and punctuation.
+During inference, we find that OWSM models are able to recognize the corpus and generate outputs that are consistent with the training data format.
+In the future, we will normalize the text to address this issue.
+Note that this analysis demonstrates the benefit of using public data and open-source code, without which we cannot discover such issues.
+    - For inference, OpenAI Whisper implements both greedy decoding and beam search with temperature fallback.
+The latter is a complicated procedure relying on many heuristics.
+Our OWSM utilizes the ESPnet framework, ensuring compatibility with various decoding algorithms including greedy search, beam search, and joint CTC/attention decoding (for ASR only).
+    - The current OWSM still falls behind Whisper in many benchmarks.
+    - IMO, the authors evaluate on the datasets which are in-domain for OWSM and out-of-domain for Whisper.

 Pratap, V., Tjandra, A., Shi, B., Tomasello, P., Babu, A., Kundu, S., ...Auli, M. (2023).
 Scaling Speech Technology to 1,000+ Languages. arXiv, 2305.13516.
 Retrieved from https://arxiv.org/abs/2305.13516v1